heidi-work/github-slideshow/_posts/0000-01-02-heidi-work.md

 ---
 layout: slide
-title: Welcom to our 2nd Slide!
+title: Welcome to our 2nd Slide!
 ---

 Verifying this works?